Stonewall Jackson High School (Shenandoah County, Virginia)

-Mountain View High School is a public high school located in Quicksburg, Shenandoah County, Virginia, United States.
-It is home to almost 625 students, in grades 8-12.
+Stonewall Jackson High School is a public high school located in Quicksburg, Shenandoah County, Virginia, United States.
+It is home to almost 625 students, in grades 9–12.
 The school is part of the Shenandoah County Public School System.
-Mike Dorman is the current principal.
+Michael Lenox is the current principal.

-On July 9, 2020, the Shenandoah County School Board voted to rename the school, which was previously called Stonewall Jackson High School.
+Named after the Confederate General, Stonewall Jackson High School opened as a whites-only school in 1960.
+On July 9, 2020, the Shenandoah County School Board voted to rename the school to Mountain View High School, one of many US schools to remove Confederate names in the wake of the George Floyd protests.
+In May 2024, the Shenandoah County School Board voted 5–1 to restore the Stonewall Jackson name.
+The school is the first school in the country to restore a removed Confederate name.

 The school's colors are red, black, and white, and the school mascot is "the Generals."

 History

-Mountain View High School was dedicated on April 24, 1960, according to school board minutes.
-It was opened to students during the 1959-1960 school year, as one of the three newly consolidated schools in the county.
+Stonewall Jackson High School was dedicated on April 24, 1960, according to school board minutes.
+It was opened as a segregated, whites-only school during the 1959–1960 school year, as one of the three newly consolidated schools in the county.
 Thomas L. Snyder was approved as the first principal of the high school.
-The first year's enrollment in grades 8-12 was 501.
+The first year's enrollment in grades 8–12 was 501.
 There were originally nineteen classrooms.
 In 1964, four classrooms were added while one was lost in becoming the guidance office.
 Major construction was done in 1993, with six classrooms added which became known as the science wing.

 Renovations were done and new additions were built in 2004.
 Each existing classroom was renovated and air conditioning was installed.
 New construction consisted of a gymnasium, four locker rooms, weight room, wrestling room, indoor/outdoor concession stand, PE offices, training room, laundry room, band room, chorus room, library media center, office suite, guidance office suite, clinic, expanded cafeteria, seven new classrooms, and a teacher's workroom.

 Starting in the 2018–2019 school year, 8th grade was returned to the high school to accommodate for overcrowding.
+In 2023, eighth grade returned to the middle school.